openzipkin/brave/brave/RATIONALE.md

 goal.
 Instead, we choose to use nothing except floor Java version features, currently Java 6.

+Here's an example of when things that seem right aren't.
+We once dropped our internal `@Nullable` annotation (which is source retention), in favor of JSR 305 (which is runtime retention).
+In doing so, we got `null` analysis from Intellij.
+However, we entered a swamp of dependency conflicts, which started with OSGi (making us switch to a service mix bundle for the annotations), and later Java 9 (conflict with apps using jax-ws).
+In summary, it is easiest for us to have no dependencies also, as we don't inherit tug-of-war between modular frameworks who each have a different "right" answer for even annotations!

+Incidentally, IntelliJ can be configured to use `brave.internal.Nullable`, now.
+Search for `Nullable` under inspections to configure this.

 ### Why `new NullPointerException("xxx == null")`
 For public entry points, we eagerly check null and throw `NullPointerException` with a message like "xxx == null".
 This is not a normal pre-condition, such as